From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 Honestly:

-I don’t promise you’ll get a ZK job after this course.
+I don’t promise you’ll get a ZK job after this mentoring.
 That depends on you, the market, and how much work you put in after.

 I promise you’ll have solid fundamentals and a working project, which is what most people trying to “get into ZK” are missing.